enzo-project/enzo-e/doc/source/devel/physics.rst

      - This approach has been used a fair amount in the past, but we are actively moving away from it (and discourage this approach).

 3. Cross-cutting configuration information is commonly only relevant when you are using a particular :cpp:class:`!Method` class.
-   In this case, you can store the configuration information within that :cpp:class:`!Method` class and define public instance-methods on that particular class that access the information.
+   In this case, you can store the configuration information within that :cpp:class:`!Method` class and define public instance-methods on that particular class that accesses the information.

      - This approach is strongly prefered over the preceding approaches 1 and 2.
        Refactoring is generally easier in this approach.